-Every year the rules are reviewed and updated so at this moment there are only 2017 edition (2018/2019 is coming soon).
-Anyway, it provides general understanding of the requirements to the teams (not individuals!) to participate in the program.
+Every year the rules are reviewed and updated so at this moment there is only 2017 edition (2018/2019 is coming soon).
+Anyway, it provides a general understanding of the requirements to the teams (not individuals!) to participate in the program.

 Main Requirements for the Teams:

-- Be an early-stage-start-up or have startup idea/plan
+- Be an early-stage-start-up or have a startup idea/plan

 - Plan to develop your business in France

 - Be a team composed of 2 or 3 co-founders (aged 18 or older).
-The members of team have to be English-speakers, should not have French citizenship (however, it is allowed to have one French citizen in the team) and the whole team has to be ready to relocate to France and to be fully-devoted to their project for the whole year.
+The members of the team have to be English-speakers, should not have French citizenship (however, it is allowed to have one French citizen in the team) and the whole team has to be ready to relocate to France and to be fully devoted to their project for the whole year.